mfisherman/docker/openmpi/README.md

 ## OS/ARCH
 The image is built for a majority of Linux architectures, allowing you to run the image even on all Rasperry Pi versions (e.g. as gitlab-runner).
-The available operating systems and architectures are:
+The available operating systems and architectures are (Open MPI 5.0.x does not support 32bit, see https://github.com/open-mpi/ompi/issues/11248):

  - linux/amd64
- - linux/arm/v6
- - linux/arm/v7
  - linux/arm64